zesk/build/documentation/source/guide/documentation.md

 ### Documentation Comment Variables and their meanings

-The following variables are formatted and used in the `function help` via `usageDocument` as well as in the
+The following variables are formatted and used in the `function help` via `bashDocumentation` as well as in the
 documentation:

 - `fn` - String.
 Optional.
 The function name if not specified